natolambert/rlhf-book/chapters/10-rejection-sampling.md

 ## Related works

-Many prominent RLHF and preference fine-tuning papers have used rejection sampling as a baseling, but a canonical implementation and documentation does not exist
+Many prominent RLHF and preference fine-tuning papers have used rejection sampling as a baseline, but a canonical implementation and documentation does not exist

 WebGPT [@nakano2021webgpt], Anthropic's Helpful and Harmless agent[@bai2022training], OpenAI's popular paper on process reward models [@lightman2023let], Llama 2 Chat models [@touvron2023llama], and other seminal works all use this baseline.